Write your own Will

 If your circumstances are simple, you can use Funeral Guide’s free will template to write your own will.
 If your circumstances are complex (with dependents, overseas assets, etc), you are advised to contact an attorney to draw up a will for you.
 When filling out the ‘Will Template‘ provided by Funeral Guide, read through the information on this page to ensure that you create a valid will.
 Also check out Wills FAQ.
 If your will is found to be invalid, your estate will devolve according to the rules of Intestate Succession.

 Those outside of South Africa can use this template provided they get their completed will checked by local authorities to ensure the validity.
 Where we use an ‘identity number‘ in South Africa, other countries use ‘social security numbers’ or ‘national insurance numbers’, etc. If you are living outside of South Africa, please get your will checked by your local authorities after completing it.
-That is the only way to ensure that it is compliant and valid.
+That is the only way to ensure that it is valid.

 In order for a will to be valid it must comply with the following: